vidit2605/Commonsense-Expert-Medical-KG/README.md

 7. Create a database in Neo4j desktop.
 8. Run the Knowledge Graph.ipynb file to create the graph in Neo4j.

-### The application can be tried on the following webpage:
+### The web application can be tried on the following link:
 https://knowledge-graph-delt.netlify.app/

 ### To run the web application on your local machine: